 Charity Number 27-1858542

-Women of Hope and A Kids Hope are both programs of Hope Abounds Charity that has dedicated itself to enhancing the life of a female, child or teen cancer patient and their families.
-Hope Abounds does this by providing support services, supporting educational opportunities, patient advocacy and financial assistance.
+Hope Abounds provides Patient Advocacy, Educational Programming and Navigation through active cancer treatment.
 These services are designed to help with the emotional, physical, and spiritual needs of all that have been touched by cancer.
 By providing free of charge opportunities one can join with others to share their experiences, strengths and most importantly, their Hope!